arpeggiorpg/arpeggiorpg/README.md

 npm run dev
 ```

 That will start the frontend server.
-Hit it at http://localhost:5173/, and add `?mode=GM` to see the
+Hit it at http://localhost:5173/
-Game Master UI.